humdrum-tools/humdrum-documentation/guide/ch14/index.md

 -------

 The <span class="unix">sed</span> and <span class="tool">humsed</span> commands provide stream editors that can automatically edit a data stream.
-We\'ve seen that multiple operations can be carried out, either from the command line or from a file containing editing instructions.
+We've seen that multiple operations can be carried out, either from the command line or from a file containing editing instructions.
 It should be noted that the <span class="unix">sed</span> and <span class="tool">humsed</span> commands provide many more editing